Loss of a Dream

 Why did we give up everything to pursue a dream, only to return a few months later?

 Why did we have to go through the pain and heartache surrounding our decision to leave our island and go home?

 But almost 16 years later, we have perspective.
 And this is what we know now —> The loss of one dream almost always gives birth to a new dream.

 We know that loss creates space in our lives for something new . . . and from those deep places of hurt/loss/wounds, we actually develop a greater capacity to LOVE.
 And loss gives us new eyes to learn + grow + develop in ways we never even knew were possible.

-Looking back, we are so grateful for the gift of losing a big dream in those early years.
-And SO grateful for the gift of a sweet baby boy who completely changed the trajectory our lives before he was even born.
+Looking back, we are so grateful for the gift of losing a big dream in those early years and SO grateful for the gift of a sweet baby boy who completely changed the trajectory of our lives before he was even born.

 So, if you’re dealing with loss too, here are a few Q’s for you:

 - What are you learning from your loss?